$1/k$-homogeneous long solenoids: The finite case

 \begin{example} There is an ordered continuum $\Lambda$ such that $S(\Lambda, \vec{p})$ is a nonmetric homogeneous indecomposable circle-like continuum.\end{example}

-\begin{proof} Let $\Lambda$ be any nonmetric ordered continuum which is {\it order-homogeneous}, i.e., $\Lambda\cong [x,y]$ for any $x<y\in \Lambda$.
-Such spaces (with additional properties not relevant here) have been constructed by, for example, K.P.
+\begin{proof} Let $\Lambda$ be any nonmetric ordered continuum which is {\it order-homogeneous}, i.e., $\Lambda\cong [x,y]$ for any $x<y\in \Lambda$.\footnote{``Order-homogeneous" is a special case (for an ordered continuum) of ``hereditarily equivalent".} Such spaces (with additional properties not relevant here) have been constructed by, for example, K.P.
 Hart and J. van Mill \cite{hartvanmill}.
 Using methods of this section, it is easy to see that the corresponding spaces $\Sigma^{(n)}$ and $S(\Lambda,\vec{p})$ are homogeneous. $S(\Lambda,\vec{p})$ is nonmetric because it admits a continuous surjection onto the nonmetric first coordinate, and it is indecomposable and circle-like by Theorem~\ref{indecomposable}. \end{proof} In addition to the above example, in private communication, Michel Smith informed us that he conjectures the results in \cite{SmithStone} could be used to exhibit other nonmetric homogeneous circle-like indecomposable continua.